At some point, you’re going to want to know the difference between a golf rangefinder and a hunting one.

 In essence, looking at the different target priority modes obviously points out that neither unit is equipped for switching between golf and hunting.
 Using a hunting rangefinder might likely have you ranging past the pin and missing the flagstick entirely.
 Using a golf rangefinder (like one of these) might have you pinging the brush instead of the deer grazing behind it.

 However, a rangefinder that’s equipped with both nearest and distant modes can give you the best of both worlds.
-Laser rangefinders such as the Nikon Monarch 7i VR, Nikon COOLSHOT 40i and the Nikon COOLSHOT AS offer Tru Target Technology that allows you to toggle between both first and distant modes.
+Laser rangefinders such as the Nikon Monarch 7i VR and Nikon COOLSHOT 40i offer Tru Target Technology that allows you to toggle between both first and distant modes.
 You can set the target priority modes according to the type of sport you need it for.

 Double Check Yardage Distances